Plant DetailShow Menu

 Description

-Log fern is a semi-evergreen to evergreen native fern in the wood fern family (Polypodiaceae) native to central and eastern United States and is found growing in moist woods and swamps.
-This species is a fertile allotetraploid derived from the hybridization of D. goldiana and D. ludoviciana.
-The Genus name is from the Greek dryas, meaning oak and pteris, meaning fern, referring to some species of wood ferns found in areas populated with oaks.
+Log fern is a semi-evergreen to evergreen fern in the polypody family (Polypodiaceae) native to central and eastern United States, including North Carolina, where it is found growing in moist woods and swamps.
+This species is a fertile allotetraploid that originated from the hybridization of two native ferns, Goldie’s woodfern (D. goldiana) and the southern woodfern (D. ludoviciana).
+The species epithet is Latin for “noble” and reflects the original author’s high esteem for this plant.

 Use this fern in groups or borders of shade, woodland, native and winter gardens.